abhijeetraj900/chatbot-app/README.md

   - View all feedback across conversations.
   - Filter feedback based on ratings.
 - **Dark Mode**: Toggle between light and dark modes for improved Ui, working on it.

+## 🛠️ Tech Stack

+The project leverages the following technologies:

+- **React**: JavaScript library for building user interfaces.
+- **Tailwind CSS**: For responsive and utility-first CSS styling.
+- **React Icons**: For scalable, customizable icons.
+- **Theme Context**: To manage and implement dark mode functionality.

 ## 🚀 Live Demo